tinted-theming/base24/roadmap.md

 ## Improving this document

-Improvements or suggestions to improve are always open, feel free to open an issue or pull request.
+Improvements or suggestions to improve are always welcome, feel free to open an issue or pull request.

 In addition to this, I will endeavour to keep this document up to date and to